-Santa Cruz is home to a popular seaside amusement park.
-Set between a long stretch of sandy beaches and the Santa Cruz Mountains, the town is an excellent base for all kinds of activities.
-If you're going there for a couple of days, you'll find ideas and for things to do in the Santa Cruz Weekend Getaway Planner.
+Santa Cruz is an excellent base for all kinds of activities.
+If you're going there for a couple of days, you'll find ideas for things to do in the Santa Cruz weekend getaway planner.

 Tips for Choosing a Place to Camp in the Santa Cruz Area

-In this area, you can find a campground near the beach, near town or in the nearby mountains.
+In the Santa Cruz area, you can find a campground near the beach, near town or in the nearby mountains.

-When you're picking a place to stay, beware of commercial campgrounds with the word "Santa Cruz" in their name.
-Don't be fooled into thinking that means it will be in or very near town.
-If you don't check the map, you could end up frustrated when you end up as much as a 30-minute drive away.
+When you're picking a place for your stay, check the map.
+Don't assume that the word "Santa Cruz" in its name means it's in or near town.
+Otherwise, you could end up frustrated and camped as much as a 30-minute drive away.

-The Santa Cruz area is rich with state parks.
-As you would expect, their campsites are very popular.
-For any location... below that has "state" in its name, you'll need to make reservations as far ahead as you can.
+For any location below that has "state" in its name, you'll need to make reservations as far ahead as you can.
 It's a tricky process but never fear.
-You can find out how to do it in the California State Park Reservation Guide.Continue to 2 of 5 below.
+You can find out how to do it in the California State Park reservation guide.Continue to 2 of 5 below.

 02 of 05